VEuPathDB/StaticContent/content/common/methods.md

 <h2>Single-cell RNA Sequence</h2>
 <div class="method-details">

 <p>VEuPathDB supports scRNA-Seq data as expression values and cell cluster projections displayed in the CELLXGENE interactive data mining application.
-VEuPathDB loads the data directly from data providers without reanalyzing raw data. </p>
+VEuPathDB loads the data directly from data providers without reanalyzing raw data.
+Data is shared with VEuPathDB as:</p>
 <ul>
    <li>A (sparse) matrix of the normalised expression for each gene in each cell. </li>
    <li>Coordinates for the cluster analysis such as UMAP, PCA or PHATE projections.</li>